-Even with a credit freeze, you’ll still be able to get your free credit report every year.
+Even with a credit freeze, you’ll still be able to get a credit report every year.
 Although it’s designed to prevent fraudsters from opening new accounts, a credit freeze won’t prevent charges to your existing accounts.
-Make sure you monitor all financial and insurance statements for suspicious activity, and notify your financial institutions or insurance companies immediately if you notice something suspicious.

-Visit Navy Federal’s Security Center to learn about other ways you can protect yourself and keep your personal information secure.
+- Visit our Security Center to learn other ways you can protect yourself and keep personal information, like your Social Security Number and credit card information, secure.

 All product and company names are trademarks™ or registered® trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.